Ciao, welcome back to my blog!

 Repaint with bright colours or wallpaper

-Everything that is bespoke or specifically made for is risky.
+Everything bespoke or specifically made for is risky.

 If you really think to stay in the flat for a long time, then it would be a good idea to include your landlord into your little renovation projects as unless you have made a prior written agreement with your him/her, you cannot decorate the property- this includes hanging anything off the walls, installing extra shelving, etc

-And that's it!
+And there you have it!
 I am very curious to know if any of you have some kind of personal rules for renting and decorating.
 I would be delighted to know, so please comment or send me an email.

 Thank you very much for reading my post today, it was a rather long one!